harmony-one/onebtc/specs/onebtc-spec/docs/source/economics/fees.rst

 Currencies
 ~~~~~~~~~~

-The BTC-Parachain features three assets:
+The BTC-Bridge features three assets:

 - `BTC` - the backing-asset (locked on Bitcoin)
 - `ONEBTC` - the issued cryptocurrency-backed asset (on Harmony)